nourgaser/CMinusCompiler/README.md

 - Reference book: [Compiler Construction: Principles and Practice](https://www.amazon.com/Compiler-Construction-Principles-Kenneth-Louden/dp/0534939724), by Kenneth C. Louden.

-- [The Tiny Machine](https://www.amazon.com/Compiler-Construction-Principles-Kenneth-Louden/dp/0534939724): a simulator in C for the Tiny Machine; a program that executes custom assembly [*.tm](tm/sample.tm) file.
+- [The Tiny Machine](https://www.amazon.com/Compiler-Construction-Principles-Kenneth-Louden/dp/0534939724): a simulator in C for the Tiny Machine; a program that executes custom assembly [*.tm](tm/sample.tm) files.
 Its source code is provided in the book's appendix C.

 - The Tiny programming language: a very simple programming language ([keywords and rules](docs/img/tiny_rules.png) specified at p.22 of the book).